radiovisual/functional-programming-resources/Readme.md

 ###Functional Programming Books, Papers & Articles

-> Focused on Functional Programming in languages other than Javascript.
+> Worthwhile publications on FP in languages other than Javascript.

 - [Real World Haskell](http://book.realworldhaskell.org/)
 - [Learn You a Haskell For Great Good](http://learnyouahaskell.com/)